RoboJackets/robocup-software/docs/source/tutorial.rst

 ~~~~~~~~~~~~

 This is the most open-ended part of the tutorial, but you got this!
-Remember, if you get stuck, ask your peers first.
+Remember, if you get stuck, ask Google first.
+Then, check with your peers.
 We're a very collaborative
 team.
 If you're still stuck, your software lead is happy to give you some hints
 and troubleshoot bugs.